homenc/HElib/misc/README.md

 The majority of files contained in `misc` are old code and tests, however some files and directories of note are

+### `estimator`
+A script that runs the lwe-estimator (https://bitbucket.org/malb/lwe-estimator) and provides approximations of it via linear functions

 ### `params1a`
 An experimental program used to generate various BGV parameters.
 This version only generates `m`s that are products of distinct prime powers.